wp-plugins/dropbox-backup/readme.txt

 == Description ==

-Supports WordPress Backups to Local Storage or upload Backup to DropBox.
+Supports WordPress Backups to Local Storage or upload Backup to Dropbox.

 * Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site;
 * DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to Dropbox;